giacomogroppi/writernote-qt/README.md

 - Dynamically decide how to create the sheet
 - Extract audio from writernote file
 - When closing the application, the program understands if the user has written something
+- Decrease file size [only in pen mode]

 ## Experimental Features:
 - Import images